Arm Lock Putting Technique – A New Secret Weapon on the Greens?

 • Professionals use an arm lock method when looking for consistency

-• Works really well for straight back straight through putting strokes
+• Works well for straight back straight through putting strokes

 Cons